Coastal Incentive Grant Request for Proposals

 Pre-Application Review Process

-The 2018-2019 Cycle 21 Coastal Incentive Grant opportunity will involve a competitive pre-application process followed by an invitation only competitive full application process.
-Pre-applications will be due December1, 2017.
+The Coastal Incentive Grant opportunity will involve a competitive pre-application process followed by an invitation only competitive full application process.
+Pre-applications will be due via email by 4:30 pm on the first Friday of December.
 Following the submittal of the pre-application, the Pre-Application Review Team will review and competitively rank the pre-applications based on 1) applicability to the Georgia Coastal Management Program, 2) a demonstrated Coastal Need, 3) clear Project Goals, 4) Budget Soundness, 5) an applicant’s Past Performance, and 6) relationship to other federal funding.

-By January 12, 2018, the Grants Coordinator will provide all applicants with either an invitation to submit a full application or a pre-application denial letter.
-Either letter will also provide Pre-Application Review Team feedback to the applicant with information that may improve their full application or future resubmittal opportunity.
+After January 10, 2019 the Grants Coordinator will provide all applicants with either an invitation to submit a full application or a pre-application denial letter.
+Either letter will also provide Pre-Application Review Team feedback to the applicant with information that may improve their full application or future re-submittal opportunity.

 Full Application Review Process

-Upon invitation, the 2018-2019 Cycle 21 CIG full applications will be due February 16, 2018.
+Upon invitation, the CIG full applications will be due, by mail or hand deliver, at the front desk of the Brunswick CRD office by 4:30 pm on February 14th.
 Full applications are also competitive and will be reviewed, scored and ranked by the CIG Technical Review Committee.
 The 5-member CIG Technical Review Committee has representatives from coastal resource management, the scientific/research community, local government, non-governmental organizations, and citizens-at-large.
 All applications are scored based on the applicable Project Evaluation Criteria for Research or Non-Research applications.

-Applicants will be notified by the Grants Coordinator in early April 2018 if they are preliminarily chosen for funding.
-Funding will be dependent upon NOAA approval in July/August 2018 for project terms of October 1, 2018 through September 30, 2019.
-Year 2 (2019-2020FY) of any 2-year proposals preliminarily chosen for funding will be entirely dependent upon the favorable federal approval of NOAA's budget.
+Applicants will be notified by the Grants Coordinator in early April 2020 if they are preliminarily chosen for funding.
+Funding will be dependent upon NOAA approval in July/August 2020 for project terms of October 1st through September 30th.
+Year 2 of any 2-year proposals preliminarily chosen for funding will be entirely dependent upon the favorable federal approval of NOAA's budget.

 Low-Cost Construction and Land Acquisition Projects (306A)